Pfed-prog/Ceramic_Unstoppable/README.md

 # Overview of the Tutorial

+The write-up is also available on my blog: https://dspyt.com/simple-app-with-ceramic-data-model-and-unstoppable-domains/

 The app is available on https://ceramic-unstoppable.vercel.app/

 Ceramic allows users to have complete ownership over their data by providing decentralized technologies for authentication and data storage.

-In this tutorial we set up an application to interact with JS HTTP Client with a public Ceramic node.
-In addition we create a determenistic Ceramic Tile and resolve an unstoppable domain which we store in the decentralized profile of the user.
+In this tutorial we set up an application to interact with JS HTTP Client through a public Ceramic node.
+In addition we create a deterministic Ceramic Tile and resolve an unstoppable domain which we store in the decentralized profile of the user.

 ![](https://i.imgur.com/6zbdC3L.jpg?1)